DiegoloM2/lens-app/README.md

 Lens is released under the MIT License.

 # Acknowledgements
-These are the contributors and creators of Lens:
+These are the contributors and creators of Lens:<br>
 Thank you [scaevitas](https://github.com/scaevitas) <br>
 Thank you [Blanxu](https://github.com/Blanxu)<br>
 Thank you [DiegoloM2](https://github.com/DiegoloM2)